evilpete/flipper_toolbox/README.md

     `-n` to to limit number of subplots

-sampled/recorded files can be downloaded from the directory `/ext/subghz/` on the flipper
+sampled/recorded `.sub` iles can be downloaded from the directory `/ext/subghz/` on the flipperZero

 </details>